Subtitles and Transcript

 8:58 Next time you speak, do those in advance.

 9:01 Now let me just put this in context to close.
 This is a serious point here.
 This is where we are now, right?
-We speak not very well into people who simply aren't listening in an environment that's all about noise and bad acoustics.
+We speak not very well to people who simply aren't listening in an environment that's all about noise and bad acoustics.
 I have talked about that on this stage in different phases.
 What would the world be like if we were speaking powerfully to people who were listening consciously in environments which were actually fit for purpose?
 Or to make that a bit larger, what would the world be like if we were creating sound consciously and consuming sound consciously and designing all our environments consciously for sound?
 That would be a world that does sound beautiful, and one where understanding would be the norm, and that is an idea worth spreading.

 9:48 Thank you.